In the real estate industry, digital marketing is quickly becoming the most important part of the real estate customer experience.

 Agents can even stay in contact and top of clients’ minds by sending personalized, pen-written birthday wishes and even ‘happy holidays’ cards.
 This will leave a statement that very few marketers can.

-For resources specific to real estate agents, visit our handwritten notes for real estate page to garner an understanding of what we can holistically provide for you through our services, or check out some of our real estate marketing tips to get you started for free.
+For resources specific to real estate agents, visit our handwritten real estate notes page to garner an understanding of what we can holistically provide for you through our services, or check out some of our real estate marketing tips to get you started for free.

 Check out our services or other pieces of content like writing a great closing for your card to help lock in more leads.